AnishAugustin09/LEARNER-S-ACADEMY/README.md

 # LEARNER-S-ACADEMY
 An online management system

-This application is an online management application for LEARNERS ACADEMY School.
-Where you can see all the Teachers list, Students list, Class list & Subjects list.
+This application is an online management application for LEARNERS ACADEMY School, Where you can see & track all the Teachers list, Students list, Class list & Subjects list and you can assign subjects to the classes and students.

 Use ( Admin ID as LA1 & Password as 121212 ) for your reference.